paultcochrane/blog-travis-ci-com/_posts/2014-08-22-environment-variables.md

 * Variables that have to differ per repository.
 * Variables that contain sensitive data, such as third-party credentials.

+## Priority

+If a variable set with the UI has the same name as a variable set in the .travis.yml, the latter will have priority.
+That way you can overwrite whatever is set in the UI, for example if you need to use a different value in a branch.

 ## Displaying the value

 By default, the value of these new environment variables will be hidden from the `export` line in the logs.
 This corresponds to the behavior of encrypted variables in your .travis.yml.